-PREPARING FOR THE GENERAL DATA PROTECTION REGULATION
+GENERAL DATA PROTECTION REGULATION READINESS

-On May 25, 2018, the European Commission's General Data Protection Regulation (GDPR) will go into effect.
+On May 25, 2018, the European Commission's General Data Protection Regulation (GDPR) went into effect.
 The regulation is designed to give EU citizens greater control over their personal data and contains significant changes to European data privacy legislation that affects any company offering goods or services to EU citizens, as well as companies who process their personal data.

 What is GDPR?

 The GDPR is an EU comprehensive data protection law that strengthens personal data protections in a time of continuous and rapid technological developments, increased globalization and cross-border flows of personal data.
 It replaces the individual national data protection laws in EU member states with a single set of regulations that is enforceable throughout the EU.